danxfisher/MeetEasier/README.md

 ### Config

-Within the `config/` folder is one single config file:

 `flightboard.config.js` : Simple customization config explained in the Customization section

 ### Layouts

-Within the `layouts/` folder are two layout components:

 `flightboard/` : Layout for flightboard display `single-room/` : Layout for single room display